 Biological and chemical warfare

-Unlike nuclear weapons, which require rare materials and complex engineering, biological and chemical weapons can be developed at a comparatively low cost, placing them within the reach of most or all states as well as organized non-state actors.
-Chemical and biological weapons carry various levels of risk.
+Unlike nuclear weapons, which require rare materials and complex engineering, biological and chemical weapons can be developed at low cost, placing them within the reach of all states as well as organised non-state actors.
+Chemical and biological weapons are both outlawed, but due to dual-use materials and their accessibility, they carry various levels of risk.

 What are key factors affecting risk levels?

-- Further developments in synthetic biology and genetic engineering lowering skill levels and costs to modify existing pathogens or to develop new pathogens.
+- Further developments in synthetic biology and genetic engineering lowering skill levels and costs to modify existing pathogens or even to develop new pathogens.

 Governance of chemical and biological weapons

-Biological and chemical weapons are banned by two international treaties: the Biological Weapons Convention (BWC) of 1975, with 178 State Parties, and the Chemical Weapons Convention (CWC) of...Read more
+Biological and chemical weapons are banned by two international treaties: the Biological Weapons Convention (BWC) of 1975, with 183 State Parties, and the Chemical Weapons Convention (CWC) of...Read more